-But while each of these pieces of hardware can do some jobs well, none are likely to accomplish all of the functions necessary to build a quantum computer.
+But while each of these pieces of hardware can do some tasks well, none are likely to accomplish all of the functions necessary to build a quantum computer and, eventually, the global quantum network.
 This implies that several different types of quantum devices will need to work together for the computer or network to function.
 The trouble is that these tiny devices frequently create photons of such different character that they cannot transfer the quantum bits of information between one another.
-Transmuting two vastly different photons into two similar ones would be a first step toward permitting quantum information components to communicate with one another over large distances.
-We use parametric processes to make photons from dissimilar quantum systems compatible.
+Transducing two vastly different photons into two similar ones would be a first step toward permitting quantum information components to communicate with one another over large distances.
+We study parametric processes to make photons from dissimilar quantum systems compatible.

 A demonstration of indistinguishability of photons from dissimilar sources, ref.
 Coalescence of Single Photons Emitted by Disparate Single-Photon Sources: The Example of InAs Quantum Dots and Parametric Down-Conversion Sources, Sergey V. Polyakov, Andreas Muller, Edward B. Flagg, Alex Ling, Natalia Borjemscaia, Edward Van Keuren, Alan Migdall, and Glenn S. Solomon, Phys.
 Rev. Lett.
 107, 157402 – Published 5 October 2011

-A demonstration of background-free upconversion in a nonlinear waveguide, ref.
-Statistically background-free, phase-preserving parametric up-conversion with faint light, Y.-H. Cheng, Tim Thomay, Glenn S. Solomon, Alan L. Migdall, and Sergey V. Polyakov, Optics Express Vol. 23, Issue 14, pp. 18671-18678 (2015)
+A demonstration of background-free upconversion in a nonlinear waveguide, refs.
+Statistically background-free, phase-preserving parametric up-conversion with faint light, Y.-H. Cheng, Tim Thomay, Glenn S. Solomon, Alan L. Migdall, and Sergey V. Polyakov, Optics Express Vol. 23, Issue 14, pp. 18671-18678 (2015).